zeykafx/pomodoro_twitch_bot/README.md

 When you see a `/` here it means that either words works and do the same thing, you can set `[prefix]` to whatever you want from the settings.

 # Credits
-This bot was made by ZeykaFX, originally made to be used by [ellenbearli](https://www.twitch.tv/ellenbearli).
+This bot was made by ZeykaFX.
 It was heavily inspired by [RumpleStudy](https://www.twitch.tv/rumplestudy)'s private pomo bot.

 # Images